Landmark Homes can tackle any project with gusto and creativity – as evidenced by the Anderson’s bespoke bach build in Taupo.

 “100%.
 I found the whole build really fun and exciting.
 It was like being on a 6-month high!
 I was so sad when it was finished,” she laughs.

 “I’ve had the complete opposite experience with another build we did at our Auckland home.
 It was stressful.
 It was unorganised.
 You’re fighting with your husband about everything.
-That experience was the complete opposite what it was like working with Landmark.
+That experience was the complete opposite with how it was working with Landmark.
 The team made it great.
 They took control of all the hard things – and enabled us to do all the fun things!”

 If you’re interested in building your dream home in Taupo, click here to contact the Landmark Homes Taupo and Rotorua team.